Economy of the Ming dynasty: Village life

 Thanks to the efforts of previous generations, Chinese agriculture had reached a relatively high level.
 The peasants had extensive knowledge and utilized various techniques such as vernalization, crop rotation, careful fertilization, and irrigation.
 They also had special methods for cultivating different types of soil and took into account the relationships between crops.
-In fact, they even grew different crops in the same field.
+They even grew different crops in the same field.
 By 1400, artificial irrigation was widespread, covering 30% of cultivated land (equivalent to 7.5 million hectares out of a total of 24.7 million hectares).
 During the Ming period, there was an increase in the planting of industrial crops, particularly cotton.
 This led to the replacement of hemp clothing with cotton clothing.

 Farmers introduced new varieties of rice, with some varieties maturing in as little as 60 days and others in 50 days, allowing for multiple harvests per year.
 The original Chinese rice took 150 days to mature after being transplanted at 4–6 weeks of age, while the Champa rice imported in the early 11th century took 100 days.
 The government had previously promoted crop rotation and the introduction of wheat as a second crop during the Song dynasty, but the practice of double rice harvests was slow to spread.

 In the 12th century, Chinese farmers were able to achieve impressive yields, harvesting ten times the amount of wheat and barley that was sown.
 This was even more impressive for rice.
 In comparison, medieval Europe only saw yields of about four times the amount sown, and it was not until the 18th century that Europeans were able to increase this ratio.
 Despite their success, Chinese farmers continued to use simple and primitive tools.
 This was due to the low cost and availability of labor, which reduced the need for technological advancements.

 Rice, which had been the staple food for the poor since the Song dynasty (960–1279), was gradually joined by the American sweet potato, which was introduced to China around 1560.
 The Columbian exchange also brought other crops from the Americas, such as corn, potatoes, and peanuts, which led to an increase in the amount of cultivated land.
 This was especially beneficial for land that was unsuitable for traditional Chinese crops.
 The new crops, along with wheat, rice, and millet, were able to provide food for the growing population of China.
 The weight of rice in the diet of the population slowly declined and was still around 70% at the beginning of the 17th century.
 It was not until later centuries that American crops became more widespread.
 (Note: The share of crops of American origin in total food production increased to 20% by 1937, while the weight of rice decreased to 37%.)